-VI.
-Additional research has proven that other claims of "clean elections" advocates are false.
+Additional research has proven that other claims of "clean elections" VII. advocates are false.

 Supporters of taxpayer-funded campaign programs often argue that replacing private contributions with taxpayer dollars will lead to a decrease in both the number of lobbyists and the influence of "special interests."
-In 2008, the Center tested this claim by examining lobbyist registrations in Arizona and Maine both before and after their "clean elections" programs went into effect.70 Our analysis found no relationship between the existence of "clean elections" programs and changes in the number of registered lobbyists.71
+In 2008, the Center tested this claim by examining lobbyist registrations in Arizona and Maine both before and after their "clean elections" programs went into effect.71 Our analysis found no relationship between the existence of "clean elections" programs and changes in the number of registered lobbyists.72

-Proponents of "clean elections" also argue that these programs will lead to more diverse legislatures featuring "non-traditional candidates," commonly defined as those candidates lacking backgrounds in either law or business.
-The Center also scrutinized this claim by surveying the occupations of legislators in both Arizona and Maine, both before and after each state's taxpayer financing programs went into effect.72 We witnessed no decline in the number of legislators from "traditional" backgrounds, and concluded that "there is no evidence that mercatus.org/sites/default/files/Milyo_CampaignFinanceReforms_v2.pdf (April 2013).
+Proponents of "clean elections" also argue that these programs will lead to more diverse legislatures featuring "non-traditional candidates," commonly characterized as those candidates lacking backgrounds in either law or business.
+The Center also scrutinized this claim by surveying the occupations of legislators in both Arizona and Maine, both before and after each state's taxpayer financing programs went into effect.
+73 We witnessed no decline in the number of legislators from "traditional" backgrounds, and concluded that "there is no evidence that taxpayer-funded political campaigns in Arizona or Maine have had any impact in the number of legislators from 'non-traditional' backgrounds."74